Skip to main content

 We look forward to holidays when we know our favorite foods will be served.
 We love to eat out and try new things we don't usually cook ourselves.
 Some of us even like to bake for fun on a lazy Sunday afternoon.
 Unfortunately, though, that can catch up to us when we eat too much or eat things that aren't especially nutrient dense.

 I am totally guilty of this.
 I have a terrible habit of trying things off my kids' plates just because I just like to try new tastes.
 I love to go beer and wine tasting with friends and family.
 I love to bake, and even though the things I usually make these days are technically healthier options, they often lead to overeating.
-Five grain-free/sugar-free blueberry muffins are still too much.
+Five grain-free/sugar-free blueberry muffins are still too many.

 I would love it if there were an easy answer to this problem.
 We humans are programmed to look for pleasure, and eating provides a lot of pleasure.
 Here are a few things that have worked for me.
 Please let me know what's worked for you.